mathigon/textbooks/content/sequences/content.md

 In 1682, the astronomer [Edmond Halley](bio:halley) observed an unusual
 phenomenon: a glowing white object with a long tail that moved across the night sky.
-It was a __comet__, a small, icy rock that was flying through space, while leaving behind a trail of dust and ice.
+It was a __comet__, a small, icy rock that is flying through space, while leaving behind a trail of dust and ice.

 Halley remembered that other astronomers had observed similar comets much